Captain Jack Crawford, (1847-1914)

 Captain Jack Files Mining Claims With Elfego Baca

 In 1893 Captain Jack had to file his mining claims with the Socorro County Clerk.
 The clerk at the time was another famous (some say infamous) New Mexico true west icon, Elfego Baca.
 Elfego Baca was a a gunman, lawman, lawyer, and politician in New Mexico whom Walt Disney based a television series about in 1958.
-But his is another story in New Mexico’s true west history that I will have to research share with you.
+But his is another story in New Mexico’s true west history that I will have to research and share with you.

 Captain Jack's Mining Claims recorded by Elfego Baca